serum-errors/go-serum-analyzer/analysis/README.md

 Assignment to error code fields is also restricted to make static analysis possible:

-* Assignments inside of any method of the error type can only be constant strings.
+* Assignments to the error code field have to be constant strings.
-  * Those constants are treated as if they were returned by the `Code` method.
+  * If a constant string is assigned in a method of the error type: that string is added to the possible error codes the error type may return.
+  * If the assignment is done in a function returning the modified error: the assigned string is added to the possible error codes this function may return.
 * All other assignments are prohibited.

 ### Examples